wuespace/envar/README.md

 ### 📂 Files

 If the `PORT` environment variable is not found, Envar looks for a variable named `PORT_FILE`.
 If `PORT_FILE` exists, Envar reads the file specified by this variable and uses its contents as the value for `PORT`.

+> [!TIP]
+> This follows the convention described in the [Docker Secrets documentation](https://docs.docker.com/engine/swarm/secrets/#build-support-for-docker-secrets-into-your-images).

 ### 🛠️ Defaults